louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 # Documentation - ML Pipeline - Team One

 ## Introduction
-As part of the Seminar "Machine learning in practice" taught by Lucas Bechberger in the fall of 2021 at the Institute for Cognitive Science, University of Osnabrück, we implement an exemplary machine learning pipeline from preprocessing to the deployment of the application, testing and trying out different preprocessing, feature extraction, dimensionality reduction, classification and evaluation methods.
+As part of the Seminar "Machine learning in practice" taught by Lucas Bechberger in the fall of 2021 at the Institute for Cognitive Science, University of Osnabrück, we implement an exemplary machine learning pipeline from preprocessing to the deployment of the application, testing, and trying out different preprocessing, feature extraction, dimensionality reduction, classification and evaluation methods.

 ---
 <br>